Powerlearnproject/se-assignment-day-2-git-and-github-Adexinty/README.md

 Can contribute via pull requests	✅ Yes	❌ No
 Requires permission to modify the original repo	❌ No	✅ Yes (if part of a team)

-Scenarios Where Forking is Particularly Useful -Contributing to Open-Source Projects 🚀
+Scenarios Where Forking is Particularly Useful are:
+-Contributing to Open-Source Projects 🚀
 -Experimenting Without Risk 🧪
 -Customizing an Existing Project for Personal Use 🎨